Akbar1437/authorization_jwt/README.md

 ## installation

-Before you start you need to clone the itn repository and run itn core services on your local machine.
+Before start you need to clone the repository and run on your local machine.
-Run in the root directory of the cloned repository:

 ```shell
 npm i